 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||85%*|

 |Graduation Rate (Started in Fall 2014)||18% (6% transfer-out rate)*|

 Fresno City College, part of the California Community College system, offers programs in applied technology, health sciences, business, education, math, social studies, fine arts and humanities.
 The Health Sciences Division offers programs in radiologic technology, nursing, surgical technology, dental hygiene and respiratory care.

 Associate in Science in Radiologic Technology

-Fresno City College's Health Sciences Division hosts a radiologic technology program that equips students with the practical skills and knowledge necessary to safely and effectively operate x-ray equipment in hospitals and other health care facilities.
+Fresno City College's Allied Health, PE and Athletics Division hosts a radiologic technology program that equips students with the practical skills and knowledge necessary to safely and effectively operate x-ray equipment in hospitals and other health care facilities.
 Aspiring radiologic technicians learn to perform examinations under the direction of a qualified medical doctor.
 Students undertake courses in radiation biology, pathology, fluoroscopy, positioning, quality assurance and nursing procedures; they must also complete clinical laboratory requirements.
 In addition to studying radiographic techniques, participants learn to evaluate x-ray images for quality, care for patients and protect individuals from radiation exposure.
 Courses take place on campus and at area hospitals.
 Clinical experiences are provided by healthcare facilities near Fresno City College.